 To get this plugin working, create a page and call it something like “My Alerts”.
 Inside the page content, add the shortcode:

-This will house the page where users set up and manage their alerts after becoming your site users.
+This will house the page where users set up and manage their alerts.

 Once you set up your page, you can head to Job Listings > Settings > Job Alerts to configure the plugin’s settings.

-- Alert Email Content – This option controls the content of your alert emails.
-Emails are plain text.
+- Alert Email Content – Customize the text content of the job alert emails

 - Alert matches – Enable this to ensure that an email is only sent if jobs are found that match your alert.
 If this is disabled, an email will be sent every time the alert is checked, even if there are no matches.